premAI-io/state-of-open-source-ai/model-formats.md

       For each weight representation the first list denotes dimensions and second list denotes weights.
 Dimensions list uses `1` as a placeholder for unused dimensions.

 #### Quantization
 [Quantization](https://en.wikipedia.org/wiki/Quantization_(signal_processing)) is a process where high-precision foating point values are converted to low-precision values.
 This overall reduces the resources required to use the values in Tensor, making model easier to run on low resources.
-GGML supports a number of different quantization [strategies](https://news.ycombinator.com/item?id=36216244) (e.g. 4-bit, 5-bit, and 8-bit quantization), each of which offers different trade-offs between efficiency and performance.
+GGML uses a [hacky version of quantization](https://github.com/ggerganov/ggml/discussions/41#discussioncomment-5361161) and supports a number of different quantization [strategies](https://news.ycombinator.com/item?id=36216244) (e.g. 4-bit, 5-bit, and 8-bit quantization), each of which offers different trade-offs between efficiency and performance.
 Check out [this amazing article](https://huggingface.co/blog/merve/quantization) by [Merve](https://huggingface.co/merve) for a quick walkthrough.

 ### Support